 We are debt collection attorneys that handle both simple and complex debt collection matters.
 We are experts in creditor and collection law.
-We have been collecting debts, claims and judgments for the past twenty years.
+We have been collecting debts, claims and judgments for almost 30 years.

 If you are owed money, then you are in a race to recover it because chances are great that someone else is going after the same debtor that you are.
 Debtors have only one pot of money and it dwindles quickly.
 Time is not on your side.
 Today, more than ever, it is important for you to act quickly to file a lawsuit and win that race to the debtor’s bank account.
-Spectators never win any contests.
+In the debt collection world, there is no prize for 2nd place.

 Retail debts are those that are owed by consumers.
 These are very tricky to collect since there are many pitfalls under the Federal Fair Debt Collection Practices Act (“FDCPA”) as well as the Michigan Collection Practices Act (“MCPA”).
 These statutes give consumers rights that a debt collector must respect.
 A collector who unwittingly violates these statutes can not only get himself sued, but his client as well.